disco195/Algo/README.md

 - Note

-We can utilize the solution of storing state history in Redux with the Generator functions \
-solution to auto generate steps However this solution seems only viable in sorting \
-algorithms, Because we will have to work with real time input / output with other \
-Data Structures.
+Solution number 4 already solved this problem because we store state ahead of time

 #### Third : Working with Different Modules

 This application needs to be designed in order to work with different types of Data Structures \
 & Algorithms.
 In order to do so we can't rely on one state structure.
 We can eaither

-- Use a Flux like appraoach to manage multiple stores
+- Use a Flux like approach to manage multiple stores
   - This will complicate the application more
 - Dispatch an action that changes the state to match the state desired for each module.
   - We will need to design a top level reducer that dispatch action from **App.tsx**

 #### Fourth : Visualizing State

-**WILL ADD SOLUTION SOON USING D3**
+- If we consider the 3rd and 4th solution stated above we can consider generating \
+  the necessary properties for D3 svgs from the state generator functions.
+- Each D3 shape can be controlled by a React Component.

 ## Codebase Structure